River cruising may just be the most authentic, inspiring way to see and experience the world today.

 Regensburg, Bavaria (Germany): A walk through the city of Regensburg will take a visitor to bygone centuries.
 The Porta Praetoria … the original Roman Gate … the Old Stone Bridge … the Gothic Cathedral and the house of Oskar Schindler … This is a very special place. – Cruise Director Christine Bremberger

 Rothenburg, Germany: Rothenburg is Germany’s best-preserved, walled medieval town.
 It’s an absolute must-see.
 Here, travelers stroll through cobblestoned streets and around every corner, they will enjoy a picturesque view.
-If I could only visit one place in all of Germany, I would pick Roth. – Cruise Director Mark Wismeijer
+If I could only visit one place in all of Germany, I would pick Rothenburg. – Cruise Director Mark Wismeijer

 Cesky Krumlov, Czech Republic: If you have ready Grimm Brothers fairytales, you have already been to Cesky Krumlov in your childhood dreams.
 Time has stopped in this town where colorful buildings stand tall, cobblestone streets are small and crooked and the bridges are romantic. – Cruise Director Sabine Klockner